-Do You Get Paid for Being On Call?
+Do You Get Paid for Being on Call?

-More commonly though, employees who need to be on call might have expertise or troubleshooting skills that could be needed unexpectedly to keep a business up and running.
-IT professionals, for example, might need to come in to work on short notice to address computer problems that have slowed or stopped production.
+More commonly though, employees who need to be on call might have expertise or troubleshooting skills that could suddenly be needed to help keep a business running.
+IT experts, for example, may need to come in on short notice to address computer problems that have slowed or stopped production.

 When Employees Are Paid

-The Fair Labor Standards Act (FLSA), enacted in 1938, has defined the federal guidelines that govern whether or not you will be paid for on-call hours.
+The Fair Labor Standards Act (FLSA), enacted in 1938, defined the federal guidelines that govern whether or not you will be paid for on-call hours.
 The underlying question that determines if you will be compensated is whether or not the time you spend on call qualifies as “hours worked” when calculating overtime and minimum wage.

 When employees make themselves available in their actual office or workplace for on-call assignments, employers must pay them for the time they spend there.
-Because these on-call hours are spent in restricted conditions where an employee cannot use his / her time for personal purposes, this time is considered to be payable “hours worked.”
+Because these on-call hours are spent in restricted conditions where an employee cannot use his time for personal purposes, this time is considered payable “hours worked.”